How to Choose an Executive Coach

 Certain patterns should give you pause when selecting a coach.

 Promises of specific outcomes?
 Big red flag.
-Ethical coaches recognize that you do the work of coaching.
+Ethical coaches recognise that you do the work of coaching.
 They facilitate your development, but they can’t guarantee particular results.
 A coach who promises you’ll get promoted, resolve specific relationships, or achieve particular goals is either naive about how coaching works or operating unethically.

 Lack of credentials or vague claims about training warrant scrutiny.
 Some people call themselves executive coaches after weekend workshops.
 Or no formal training at all.
 Credentials alone don’t ensure quality.
 But their absence should prompt deeper questions about how someone developed their coaching capability and whether they maintain professional standards.